cpritcha/Idris-libpq/README.md

-# idris-libpq!
+# idris-libpq

 Idris wrapper for libpq (Postgres).

 libpq path is currently hardwired for Mac OS X (you will need to the `%dynamic` path to change where libpq exists).

-The example C program from the postgresql documentation works (just run ./build.sh in `src`).
-Main works in the repl.
+## Build the Package

 ```
-docker-compose up -d

-idris
-:l src/Main.idr
-:m main
+./build.sh
 ```

-but not when compiled.